 High altitude conversion with this furnace depends on the installation altitude and the heating value of the gas.
-Installation of this furnace at altitudes above 2,000 feet shall be in accordance with local codes, or in the absence of local codes, the National Fuel Gas Code, ANSI Z223.1/NFPA 54.
+The installation of this furnace at altitudes above 2,000 feet must meet the requirements of the National Fuel Gas Code or local jurisdiction.
+In Canada, the requirements for high altitude are different and governed by CGA B149.1.
 Please consult your local code authority.